- Financial Aid Stipends

 Appeals that are approved will result in a student being placed on SAP Financial Aid Probation.
 While on SAP Financial Aid Probation, students will be evaluated at the end of each payment period to ensure the student is meeting SAP and/or the conditions of the Academic Plan.
 Students on SAP Financial Aid Probation are eligible to receive Federal Student Aid.

 Reinstatement of Financial Aid

-If a student’s appeal is denied or a student does not wish to appeal, a student may regain eligibility by enrolling in and successfully completing courses in his or her degree program without the use of federal student aid.
+If a student’s appeal is denied or a student does not wish to appeal, a student may regain eligibility for Federal Student Aid by enrolling in and successfully completing courses in his or her degree program without the use of Federal Student Aid.
 A student may request financial aid reinstatement once he/she successfully completes enough credits to meet the minimum SAP standards.
-A student should contact firstname.lastname@example.org in writing if the student feels he or she has regained financial aid eligibility and wishes to be reinstated.
+A student should contact the Office of Financial Aid in writing if the student feels he or she has regained financial aid eligibility and wishes to be reinstated.

 Undergraduate Grade Level Determination